IchBinLeoon/anisearch-discord-bot/README.md

 Nevertheless, the installation steps are as follows:

+## Introduction
+The bot runs in a Docker container, and the associated admin web dashboard runs in another container.
+The dashboard can be accessed via port 5000.

+### Requirements:
+  - PostgreSQL Database
+  - Docker
+  - Docker-Compose

 ## 1. 💾 Set up Database
 To be able to use the bot you need to set up a `PostgreSQL Database`.